Charles E W Bean, Diaries, AWM38 3DRL 606/9/1 - June 1915 - Part 4

 rifle & m.g. fire.

-The Frenchmen had one of the Arafarta
+The Frenchmen had one of the Anafarta

 shells in above their dug out today - a little

-12 pdr or 15 pdr I shd say - with high explosive
+12 pdr or 15 pdr I shd say - with high explosive,

 or else percussion shrapnel.
 We have no